 Don’t say a word or sign any papers until you’ve spoken with a lawyer.
 This is your right—use it.
 Calling a Ralls County, MO criminal defense attorney from Combs Waterkotte right after your arrest gives you the strongest start possible because:

-Step 4: Don’t Talk About Your Ralls County, MO Case
+Step 4: Avoid Discussing Your Ralls County, MO Case with Anyone

 Silence is protection.
 Avoid talking about your arrest with anyone, even people you trust, and stay off social media.
 Texts, DMs, and posts can be taken out of context and used against you.
 Only discuss your situation with your attorney or legal team at Combs Waterkotte, where your information stays completely confidential.